adityacheruku/chipchat/README.md

 ## 2. Technical Architecture

-ChirpChat uses a modern, decoupled architecture with a Next.js frontend and a FastAPI backend.
+Kuchlu uses a modern, decoupled architecture with a Next.js frontend and a FastAPI backend.
 This separation of concerns allows for independent development, scaling, and maintenance.

 ### 2.1.
 Frontend (Next.js)